iyifr/iyi/src/content/blog/How to travel through time.md

 something)

-I also said that what we experience as the flow of time is basically just a mechanism to accommodate for continuous (never-stopping) changes to this data.
+I also said that what we experience as the flow of time is basically just a mechanism to accommodate for continuous changes to this data.

 At this point i pick up a plastic bowl and beat it into a shape and say that what i just did changed the way you would describe the plastic bowl.
 Some of it's characteristics changed.
 It's position